 The food, as I saw pictures and other reviews from fellow bloggers, tempted me to opt for the ‘Chicken Tikka Naan’, ‘Full Nashta’ and Shakarkandi Chaat.
 They looked and sounded the part and to be honest I was blown away by the full Nastha.
 As it was really filling alone, what it contained was miso bhurji, brioche bun, 4 aloo tikki hash, masala beans and vine tomato.
 Since the original menu contained non-halal options, they replaced this with an extra hash.

 I enjoyed their Chicken Tikka Naan, there were some pieces of dry chicken.
-However, it works out well if you have it with yogurt or other sauces together.
-Ordering the Chicken Tikka Naan gives you the following tandoori chicken, peppers, red onions, yogurt and mint coriander chutney.
+However, it works out well if you have it with yoghurt or other sauces together.
+Ordering the Chicken Tikka Naan gives you the following tandoori chicken, peppers, red onions, yoghurt and mint coriander chutney.

 Overall, I was satisfied with my experience and the food, since the service was really good.
 The food was super speedy and was bought to my table very quickly.
 I will probably say within 10 mins that everything on my table has arrived.
 If I were to come next time it would most likely be for dinner as that dinner menu looks pretty scrumptious, too.